June 4, 2026

 That is where careful preparation can support stronger positioning.

-With a riverfront or pond-adjacent property, marketing should reflect the real ownership experience.
-Buyers want to understand shoreline condition, access to the water, approach and parking, available views, and whether the property feels usable year-round or seasonally.
+For a riverfront or pond-adjacent property, marketing should reflect the real ownership experience.
+Buyers want to understand shoreline condition, water access, approach and parking, available views, and whether the property feels usable year-round or seasonally.

-That focus matters in Orford and Lyme because shoreland vegetation cannot always be cleared freely, seasonal docks may be absent for part of the year, and floodplain compliance may affect what can be improved or rebuilt later.
-Good marketing should show the property honestly and completely.
+That focus matters in Hanover, Orford and Lyme because shoreland vegetation cannot always be cleared freely, seasonal docks may be absent for part of the year, and floodplain compliance may affect what can be improved or rebuilt later.
+Good marketing should present the property honestly and completely.

 Seasonal photography can make a meaningful difference for waterfront listings.
 A spring or summer photo set can show water use, landscaping, and dock areas, while a leaf-off or shoulder-season set can better reveal topography, view corridors, and winter access.